 - 6. To ensure that appropriate business continuity plans are developed, implemented and tested on a regular basis. - 7.
 The PCC is responsible for approving the risk management policy statement and strategy, including determining the strategy for insurance, and for reviewing the effectiveness of risk management. - 8.
-The PCC CFO is responsible for advising the PCC on appropriate arrangements for insurance.
+The CC CFO is responsible for advising the PCC and CC on appropriate arrangements for insurance.
 Acceptable levels of risk should be determined and insured against where appropriate.
 Activities leading to levels of risk assessed as unacceptable should not be undertaken. - 9.
-The PCC CFO is responsible for assessing the levels of self-insurance and excesses based upon professional advice from the Insurance Brokers.

-10. The PCC CFO shall:

-- Ensure that insurance cover is provided within the terms of the approved strategy and take account of all new risks as appropriate ensure that claims made by the CC against insurance policies are made promptly. - Monitor all claims managed through Legal Services, in consultation with other officers where necessary. - Notify the PCC promptly of all new risks that require insurance and of any alterations affecting existing insurance. - Ensure that the CC has a process to make all appropriate staff aware of their responsibilities for managing relevant risks and provide information on risk management initiatives be responsible for risk management.
+The CC CFO is responsible for assessing the levels of self-insurance and excesses based upon professional advice from the Insurance Brokers. - 10.
+The CC CFO shall: - Ensure that insurance cover is provided within the terms of the approved strategy and take account of all new risks as appropriate ensure that claims made by the CC against insurance policies are made promptly. - Monitor all claims managed through Legal Services, in consultation with other officers where necessary. - Notify the PCC promptly of all new risks that require insurance and of any alterations affecting existing insurance.

-- Ensure that the DCC and CEO have a process to undertake regular reviews of risk across the service. - Ensure that staff, or anyone covered by the PCC's insurance, are instructed not to admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim. - Ensure all appropriate staff are aware of their responsibilities to notify the PCC/CC immediately of any loss, liability or damage that may lead to a claim against the PCC together with the information required. - Approve, before any contract for works is made, the insurance cover to be furnished by the contractor in respect of any act or default unless the PCC chooses to provide insurance cover itself. - 11.
-Legal Services shall be authorised to settle insurance liability claims up to the value shown in Section F. Beyond this value, claims must be referred to the PCC for approval. - 12.
-Settlement of employment tribunal cases and grievances of staff under his direction and control will remain with the CC and the CEO for OPCC staff, within the delegated limits in Section F, with the exception of those cases felt to be sensitive because: - They involve a high profile claimant - There is a public interest in the case - There is a real risk that the Police and Crime Commissioner or Nottinghamshire Police will be exposed to serious public criticism or serious weaknesses in the organisation or policies and procedures to be revealed. - 13.
-The PCC Chief Executive shall evaluate and authorise any terms of indemnity that the PCC is requested to give by external parties.
+- Ensure that the CC has a process to make all appropriate staff aware of their responsibilities for managing relevant risks and provide information on risk management initiatives be responsible for risk management. - Ensure that the DCC and CEO have a process to undertake regular reviews of risk across the service. - Ensure that staff, or anyone covered by the PCC's insurance, are instructed not to admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim. - Ensure all appropriate staff are aware of their responsibilities to notify the PCC/CC immediately of any loss, liability or damage that may lead to a claim against the PCC together with the information required. - Approve, before any contract for works is made, the insurance cover to be furnished by the contractor in respect of any act or default unless the PCC chooses to provide insurance cover itself. - 11.
+Legal Services shall be authorised to settle insurance liability claims up to the value shown in Section F. Beyond this value, claims must be referred to the PCC for approval. - Settlement of employment tribunal cases and grievances of staff under his direction and control will remain with the CC and the CEO for OPCC staff, within the delegated limits in Section F, with the exception of those cases felt to be sensitive because: - They involve a high-profile claimant - There is a public interest in the case - There is a real risk that the Police and Crime Commissioner or Nottinghamshire Police will be exposed to serious public criticism or serious weaknesses in the organisation or policies and procedures to be revealed. - 13.
+The PCC CFO and Chief Executive shall evaluate and authorise any terms of indemnity that the PCC is requested to give by external parties having taken due regard to any professional advice. - 14.
+The CC CFO and CC shall evaluate and authorise any terms of indemnity that the CC is requested to give by external parties having taken due regard to any professional advice.